 Ford Motor Co.
-(F), working to fix faulty dashboard touch screens, said the software upgrades offered to customers came too late to improve quality scores in J.D.
+(F:US), working to fix faulty dashboard touch screens, said the software upgrades offered to customers came too late to improve quality scores in J.D.
 Power & Associates’s new-car survey.

 Ford was one of only five brands in the quality study to decline, according to survey results distributed today at a meeting of the Automotive Press Association in Detroit.

 “We’ll be about the same or slightly better,” Bennie Fowler, Ford’s group vice president of global quality, told reporters in Dearborn, Michigan, yesterday.
 “The dramatic improvement we’re expecting will come in the third quarter and, hopefully, we’ll see that in” next year’s survey.

 Touch screens have lowered Ford’s quality scores.
 The automaker’s namesake brand slid to 27th from 23rd a year ago and fifth in 2010 in Westlake Village, California-based J.D.
 Power’s new-car quality survey.
 The company’s Lincoln luxury brand was 18th, its second-consecutive ranking below the industry average.

 Chief Executive Officer Alan Mulally has made technology a pillar of his turnaround plan.
 Fuel-efficient, turbocharged engines and features such as voice-activated phones have attracted younger customers and pushed up prices.
 U.S. buyers paid an average of $31,995 for Ford’s models in the first quarter, up 26 percent from 2002, according to Edmunds.com.

 Ford in March sent a software upgrade to 377,000 customers with the MyFord Touch and MyLincoln Touch dashboard controls.
 J.D.
 Power measures quality on new cars from November to February, Fowler said.